Sarailidis/Interactive-Decision-Trees/README.md

         `conda create -n InteractiveDecisionTrees anaconda`

-4. Activate the new created environment by copy pasting the following command in the Anaconda Prompt.
+4. Activate the new created environment by copy pasting and running the following command in the Anaconda Prompt.

         `conda activate InteractiveDecisionTrees`